Old-Fashioned Gingersnaps Recipe

 - 1 teaspoon ground cloves

 - Additional sugar

-- 2. Roll into 1-1/4-in. balls and dip into sugar.
-Place 2 in. apart on ungreased baking sheets.
+- 1. In a mixing bowl, cream the butter and sugar.
+Add egg and molasses; beat well.
+Sift together dry ingredients; gradually add to creamed mixture.
+Mix well.
+Chill the dough.
+Roll into 1-1/4-in. balls and dip into sugar.
+Place 2 in. apart on ungreased cookie sheets.
 Bake at 375° for about 10 minutes or until set and surface cracks.
 Cool on wire racks.
 Yield: about 4 dozen.

 2 each: 150 calories, 8g fat (5g saturated fat), 29mg cholesterol, 211mg sodium, 19g carbohydrate (10g sugars, 0 fiber), 1g protein.